 • Improve your relationship through gaining insight and awareness into your particular difficulties

-- Understanding attraction pattern and bonding patterns – To realise what led you to choose your chosen partner
+• Understanding attraction pattern and bonding patterns – To realize what led you to choose your chosen partner

-- To see the problems within your relationship as an opportunity to gain deeper understanding
+• To see the problems within your relationship as an opportunity to gain a deeper understanding